ans1080/Project007/README.md

 This file contains code that reads a csv and analysises the data within.
 ```
 * In the read_csv (line 5) the input parameter can be altered to read different data sets
-* This is a jupyter notebook file and is best run in visual studio code.
+* This is a jupyter notebook file and is best run in Microsoft Visual Studio Code.

 ### Project Milestone 1 Report
 ```